We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 2. Develop a positive attitude and image

-Possessing a good character and positive image in the company is very important.
+Possessing a good character and a positive image in the company is very important.
 A lack of it could hinder top management executives from choosing you even when you have all the qualifications and skills required for promotion.

 That is why most organizations watch out for positive attitudes in prospective employees before hiring them.